brainKimDu/brainKimDu/README.md

   <b> , Matplotlib etc, EDA, Machine Learning </b>
   <br> While my theoretical knowledge of machine learning and image processing may not be extensive, I have a basic understanding of the concepts and how they can be applied to real-world problems.

-Similarly, while I may not have memorized every command in Pandas, I understand how to manipulate data and am confident in my ability to analyze it.
+ Similarly, although I may not have memorized every command in Pandas, I understand how to manipulate data and am confident in my ability to analyze it.
 With a combination of my knowledge and the power of online search, I'm confident that I can excel in data analysis and stand out from the rest.

   <b>Beginner</b> :
   <img src="https://img.shields.io/badge/java-007396?style=for-the-badge&logo=java&logoColor=white">
   <b> , UML, </b> <b> System Architecture, MLOps </b>
-  <br> I understanded Object oriented programming Through JAVA.
-Recently I interested in Software Design so Learning it.
+  <br> Recently, I became interested in software design, so I am learning more about it.
   <br> Also experienced Android Studio Using JAVA.
   <br>
   <br>